schellingb/dosbox-pure/README.md

 ### Keyboard layout defaults to US
 The keyboard layout defaults to the US Layout (QWERTY).
 If you need a different layout, you can change the core option `Input > Advanced > Keyboard Layout`.

+### Save file handling
+When modifications to the file system loaded from a ZIP file happens, modifications are written into a separate save file.
+You can find these save files inside the data directory of your libretro frontend usually in a sub-directory called saves.
+Save files get re-written to disk a short while after a modification happens in the file system.
+The bigger the save, the less often it will be written out.
+Up to 1MB of total save data, it will be written out 2 seconds after the last file modification.
+Then gradually until at max 59MB and more, it will be written out 60 seconds after the last file modification.

 ## Features not yet implemented